nathanshammah/make-your-code-count/5-docs.md

-# 5 - Documentation for your code
+# 5 - Writing a Documentation for Your Library

 ## 5.1 - Comment your functions